drkoster/A-Bit/README.md

 A complete package is available for easier use without requiring installing modules.
 Inside the `dist` directory you can find the latest portable application.
 Copy it somewhere on your pc and follow the usage section below.

+To use and replicate the package in the dist directory, execute:
+'pyinstaller .\Abit.py --onefile'

 ## Usage
 The script supports the following arguments:<br>
       - --create                : Creates hashes for files and writes them into the specified output file.<br>